We seek to publish regionally significant works of literary, historical, and social value.

 Please note that we will not consider the following:

 To further our commitment to sustainable publishing, Ooligan Press exclusively accepts digital submissions.
-We use Submishmash.com, a highly prevalent digital submission platform among publishers, to receive query letters, proposals, and solicited manuscripts.
-If you do not already have a Submishmash account, registration is free.
+We use Submittable.com, a highly prevalent digital submission platform among publishers, to receive query letters and proposal packages.
+If you do not already have a Submittable account, registration is free.

 We accept query letters for completed manuscripts by email or through Submishmash.com.
 We will only accept emailed correspondence that includes the query text in the body of the email message.
 In other words, please do not send us your query letter as an email attachment, as we will not open it.